dzyla/Follow_Relion_gracefully/README.md

 ## v4 features:dizzy:
 * Python script to parse Relion's folder structure and generate job results preview that enables better understanding of the data and allows the user to access data quality without having to open a single file
-* Hugo server that displays job results in a web browser interface
+* The Hugo server offers a straightforward web browser interface to view job results in an aesthetically pleasing way
 * Multi platform support (Windows, Linux, Mac OS [not tasted, should work like Linux, hopefully])
-* Experience the convenience of Multi-Project Support:twisted_rightwards_arrows: - keeping all of your Relion data in one place!
+* Convenience of Multi-Project Support:twisted_rightwards_arrows: - keeping all of your Relion data in one place!
 Generate comprehensive plots and processing statistics from multiple projects effortlesly.
 Works well as Relion electronic notebook:notebook:!
-* Relion 4 Tomography support: do not limit yourself to SPA, STA is here for you (partcially).
+* Relion 4 Tomography support: do not limit yourself to SPA, STA is here for you (partcially). `#teamtomo`
 * Rewritten code for speed and removed redundancys.
 Hopefully made code more readable and stable. #ChatGPT #GPT4
 * Publication-ready figures (FSC, Class projections, and angular distrubution plots)
 * Monitor the particles from Select and Extract processes: visualize selected particles and find out numbers of selected/extracted particles.
 * Debugger support: if something fails `--debug` will print problems in the log file.
 Might be useful for identifying problems.
 * Dark mode🌜!
 No need to strain your eyes while working night shifts!
+* `#OpenSoftwareAcceleratesScience`

 ## Installation:rocket:

-No major changes were made from v3, though a few new libraries have been added.
-The code has been tested on Windows 10/11, WSL2 and Ubuntu 22.04.
+Minor changes were made from `v3`, though a few new libraries have been added.
+The code has been tested on `Windows 10/11`, `WSL2` and `Ubuntu 22.04`.

-For CentOS 7, the Python part should run as normal (assuming Python 3.10 and conda are being used); however, Hugo v111+ requires newer versions of GCC, so it won't work.
+For `CentOS 7`, the Python part should run as normal (assuming Python 3.10 and conda are being used); however,`Hugo v111+` requires newer versions of GCC for extended version, and might have problems running.
+However, the version automatically downloaded should be compatible with CentOS7.
 Alas, it's time to move on from CentOS 7.